top of page

-Outside of the lab, Ben creates educational science videos for an audience of more than 950,000 followers on TikTok, Instagram, BiliBili and Threads.
-In his videos he summarizes recent research papers, teaches neuroscience basics, and debunks viral videos containing scientific misinformation.
-He has been profiled by Popular Mechanics, appeared on Entertainment Tonight, and been invited to present at national and international conferences.
-His science communication has been recognized with awards from AAAS, the Society for Neuroscience, Stanford University, and Vlogbrothers, and he has been the recipient of science communication-related grants from the Mind Science Foundation and the Pulitzer Center for Crisis Reporting.
+Outside of the lab, Ben creates educational science videos for an audience of more than 1 million social media followers.
+His videos summarize recent research papers, teach neuroscience basics, and debunk viral videos containing misinformation.
+They have received over 65 million views and been featured on Good Morning America, ABC News, and other major media outlets.
+Ben has been profiled by Popular Mechanics and Spectrum News, appeared on Entertainment Tonight, and joined over 50 podcasts including StarTalk with Neil DeGrasse Tyson.
+Ben's science communication has been recognized with awards from the National Academies of Science, the American Association for the Advancement of Science, the Society for Neuroscience, Stanford University, and elsewhere.
 To learn more, please visit the Science Communication page.

 FEATURED PAPERS